davish/davi.sh/src/pages/blog/2022/12/check-grammar-with-python.md

 description: ""
 ---

 One of my pet peeves about my natural writing style is how I lean into complex sentences divided by commas.
-Left unchecked, my prose starts looking like it might be ChatGPT's attempt at writing a blog post in the style s-expressions.
+Left unchecked, my prose starts looking like it might be ChatGPT's attempt at writing a blog post in the style of s-expressions.
 I thought it would be neat to try and write some code to help me proofread for this specific issue and improve my posts.

 <!--more-->